catamphetamine/imageboard/README.md

   // Thread ID.
   // Same as the "id" of the first comment.
   id: number,

   // Board ID.
   // Example: "b".
   boardId: string,

   // Comments count in this thread.
-  // (not including the main comment of the thread).
+  // (including the main comment of the thread).
   commentsCount: number,

   // Attachments count in this thread.
   // (including the attachments of the main comment of the thread).
   attachmentsCount: number,

   // Thread title ("subject").
-  // Either the first comment's `title` or is
-  // autogenerated from the first comment's content.
   title: string?,

-  // If `title` contains ignored words then a censored title
+  // If the thread has no `title`, then `autogeneratedTitle`
-  // containing "censored" "spoilers" will be generated.
-  // (with "spoilers" represented by "​░​" characters)
+  // is generated from the thread's "original comment" `content`.
+  // This could be empty too: for example, if the "original comment"
+  // has no `content`.
-  titleCensored: string?,
+  autogeneratedTitle: string?,

-  // Comments in this thread.
+  // The list of comments in this thread.
   // (including the main comment of the thread).
   comments: Comment[],

-  // Is this thread "sticky" (pinned).
+  // Is this thread "sticky" ("pinned") (on top of others).
-  isSticky: boolean?,
+  onTop: boolean?,
+  // The order of a "sticky" ("pinned") thread amongst other "sticky" ("pinned") ones.
+  onTopOrder: number?,

   // Is this thread locked.
-  isLocked: boolean?,
+  locked: boolean?,

-  // A "rolling" thread is the one where old messages are purged as new ones come in.
+  // A "trimming" thread is one where old messages are purged as new ones come in,
+  // so that the total comments count doesn't exceed a certain threshold.
+  trimming: boolean?,

+  // On imageboards, threads "expire" due to being pushed off the
+  // last page of a board because there haven't been new replies.
+  // On some boards, such "expired" threads are moved into an "archive"
+  // rather than just being deleted immediately.
+  // Eventually, a thread is deleted from the archive too.
+  // If a thread is archived, then it's locked too (by definition).
-  isRolling: boolean?,
+  archived: boolean?,

+  // If `archived` is `true`, then `archivedAt` date might be defined.
+  // So far, only `4chan`, `makaba` and `lynxchan` seem to have the archive feature.
+  // * `4chan` provides both `archived` and `archivedAt` data in thread properties.
+  // * `makaba` doesn't provide such data, but the code employs some hacks
+  //   to find out whether a thread is archived, and, if it is, when has it been archived.
+  //   `makaba` requires the `request()` function to return a `{ response, url }` object
+  //   in order to get the `archivedAt` date of an `archived` thread.
+  // * `lynxchan` allows admins or moderators to manually archive threads,
+  //   but doesn't provide `archivedAt` date.
+  archivedAt: Date?,

   // Was the "bump limit" reached for this thread already.
-  // Is `false` when the thread is "sticky" or "rolling"
+  // Is `false` when the thread is "sticky" or "trimming"
   // because such threads don't expire.
-  isBumpLimitReached: boolean?,
+  bumpLimitReached: boolean?,

   // `4chan.org` sets a limit on maximum attachments count in a thread.
-  isAttachmentLimitReached: boolean?,
+  attachmentLimitReached: boolean?,

   // `2ch.hk` and `lynxchan` don't specify board settings in `/boards.json` API response.
   // Instead, they return various limits as part of "get threads" or
   // "get thread comments" API responses (`2ch.hk` returns for both